Brew Method

 Common Mistakes

-Popular Drinks With Nel Drip
+Popular Drinks with Nel Drip

 These are common drinks or serving styles where Nel Drip makes sense.
 Use them as realistic starting points, not as a complete menu.

-Easy Home Setup For Nel Drip
+Easy Home Setup for Nel Drip

 A realistic home setup is a nel cloth filter, a holder, a kettle, a scale, and medium-coarse coffee.
 Rinse and care for the cloth carefully, then brew slowly with a steady hand.
 This is not the lowest-maintenance setup, but the gear is simple once cloth storage becomes routine.